 Learn how to prevent your kidney stones from coming back.

-You will need to see your health care provider for a follow-up appointment in the weeks after your lithotripsy.
+You will need to see your provider for a follow-up appointment in the weeks after your lithotripsy.

-You may have a nephrostomy drainage tube and will need to take care of it.
+You may have a nephrostomy drainage tube or an indwelling stent.
+You will be taught how to take care of it.